knopkem/LittleGameEngineTS-starter/README.md

 # LittleGameEngineTS TypeScript & Webpack Starter

 This is a barebones [LittleGameEngineTS](https://github.com/knopkem/LittleGameEngineTS) starter built using Typescript 4 & Webpack 5.
 It's a great starting place to jumpstart building your game!
-This repo is a template and can be used to [create your own repository](https://github.com/excaliburjs/template-ts-webpack/generate) in GitHub.

 ## Get Started